jina-ai/jina/docs/how-to/external-executor.md

 "Embed me please!" has been embedded to shape (512,)
 ```

-We obtain embeddings for our documents, just like we would with a local Executor.
+We obtain embeddings for our Documents, just like we would with a local Executor.

 ## Using a custom Executor